JamesBuhanan/Songify/README.md

 - GraphAssert
 - Detekt
 - Lint with K2
-- "Project Isolation" can be turned on soon. (https://github.com/google/ksp/issues/1752)
+- "Isolated Projects" can be turned on soon. (https://github.com/google/ksp/issues/1752)

 ## GraphAssert